-- very urgent (5a)
+- very urgent P1F2F(5a)

-- urgent (5b)
+- urgent P2F2F(5b)

-- less urgent (5c)
+- less urgent P3F2F(5c)

-- patients who were not prioritised (5d).
+patients who were not prioritised (5d).

-5a) Of the total number of patients who required a home visit following their definitive clinical assessment, how many were prioritised as very urgent and seen
+5a) Of the total number of patients contacts that who required a home visit following their definitive clinical assessment, how many were prioritised as very urgent P1F2F and seen

-This is the total number of patients who required a home visit and were prioritised as very urgent following their definitive clinical assessment.
-The number of very urgent patients who required a home visit should be split as follows:
+This is the total number of patients contacts that who required a home visit and were prioritised as very urgent P1F2F following their definitive clinical assessment.
+The number of very urgent P1F2F patients who required a home visit should be split as follows:

-- in 60 minutes (1 hour) or less following the completion of definitive clinical assessment; and - after 60 minutes (1 hour) following the completion of definitive clinical assessment.
+- in 60 minutes (1 hour) or less following the completion of definitive clinical assessment; and - after 60 minutes (1 hour) and up to and including 480 minutes (8 hours); and following the completion of definitive clinical assessment. - Over 480 minutes (8 hours) following the completion of definitive clinical assessment.